-Our list of road trip essentials that we’ve put together from months of being on the road.
-Includes tips and a printable road trip packing list.
+A list of road trip essentials put together from years of being on the road.
+Includes accessories, tips, and printable road trip packing list.

 As we used certain things, or realized we’d forgotten certain things, we wrote them down.
 Those notes have now become this post.
 We hope you find our road trip packing tips helpful and that they get you ready to hit the road!

 Before your road trip you should ask yourself, “Is my car ready for a road trip?”
 Conduct a pre-trip car inspection and take a look at your tires.
 Make sure they have the right amount of air and have good tread on them.
 The last thing you want is to be sliding all over the road if it rains.
 Make sure to check your spare tire for the same.

 We always try to keep up to date with our oil changes and regular maintenance too.
 It’s better to fix little things before they become big things.
 We also change out our windshield wipers regularly.
 Being from Florida, we’re super conscious of car safety when it rains.